 What lead up to your diagnosis?

 I began having noticeable Fibro symptoms in 2010.
 I was under extreme stress due to my job as a newspaper editor.
 The newspaper was growing very rapidly, the deadlines were constant, and by the end of each week, I was a frazzled, exhausted mess.
 I held that position for five years, and putting out a newspaper week after week for so many years wore on me mentally and physically.

-At the time of my diagnosis, we had just recently bought a new home, and I was going to college for a new certification, so it was a very busy time.
+What was your life like at the time you were diagnosed?At the time of my diagnosis, we had just recently bought a new home, and I was going to college for a new certification, so it was a very busy time.
 By the time I was referred to the rheumatologist, I had pretty much given up on knowing why I felt so bad every day.
 I had been to so many doctors at that point with no answers.
 It was a great relief when my rheumatologist finally put a name to what I was feeling.
 I figured he would write me a prescription, and it would fix my symptoms.
 Of course, I know now how naive that was.
 There is no magic pill to make Fibro go away.

 This was me in 2008, prior to my diagnosis, with my friend, Sam.
 I used to participate in 5Ks-10Ks.
 (I didn’t run them, but alternated walking/jogging.)
 Unfortunately, I don’t do these anymore due to being sick.
 I gained 30 pounds last year after my doctor put me on Lyrica/gabapentin.